BabylonJS/OldDocumentationSite/content/features/PGsupport/intro_inspector.md

 ---
-PG_TITLE: Introduction to Inspector
+PG_TITLE: Introduction to the Inspector
 ---

-# Introduction to Inspector
+# Introduction to the Inspector

 ## Part 1: Introduction and Scene Explorer